Skip to main content

 What we were told

 The unit worked fine before servicing.
 After the technician left, it flashed an error and would not turn on.
-The servicing company returned, said the control board had failed, and quoted a replacement board on a unit only two years old.
+A second visit did not clear it.
+The owner feared a new board on a unit only two years old.

 What we checked